-- Certain medicines used for diarrhea (eg, diphenoxylate), narcotic cough/cold medicines (eg, hydrocodone), or narcotic pain medicines (eg, codeine) because their effectiveness may be decreased by naltrexone
+- Opioid medicines (eg, methadone) or partial opioid agonists (eg, buprenorphine) because their effectiveness may be decreased by naltrexone

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if naltrexone may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use naltrexone as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.